signalfx/signalfx-agent/docs/faq.md

      100,000 microseconds.

-The first two metrics are cumulative counters that keep growing, so the easiest way to use them is to look at how much they change per second (the default rollup when you look at the metrics in SignalFx).
+The first two metrics are cumulative counters that keep growing, so the easiest way to use them is to look at how much they change per second using `rate` rollup (default is `delta` when you look at the metrics in SignalFx).
 The second two are gauges and generally don't change for the lifetime of the container.

 The maximum percentage of time a process can execute in a given second is equal to `container_spec_cpu_quota`/`container_spec_cpu_period`.
 For example, a